Supply chain disruptions are widespread across international shipping.

 Backlogs and congestion

 COVID-19 was also largely influential in causing backlogs and congestion.
 When the virus was first announced the industry was unprepared.
 Volumes were weakened as businesses watched how the economy would react.
-When a surge in home consumption then began we witnessed one the strongest increases in container demand we’ve ever seen in recent years.
+When a surge in home consumption then began we witnessed one of the strongest increases in container demand we’ve ever seen in recent years.

 Skyrocketing backlog and increased port congestion resulted in a surge in frustrating delays across supply chains.